Bulk universality and quantum unique ergodicity for random band matrices in high dimensions

 \item[(d)] Every $\mathcal G_{\mathbf x}^{(\mu)}$ satisfies $\size(\mathcal G_{\mathbf x}^{(\mu)})\le W^{-2\soe (p-t)}$ under the definition \eqref{eq:def-size}, where $t$ denotes the number of connected components in $\mathcal G_{\mathbf x}^{(\mu)}$.

 \end{itemize} \end{lemma}

 The proof of Lemma \ref{mG-fe} will be given in Section \ref{sec_pf_mG}.
-To help the reader to understand the statement of Lemma \ref{mG-fe}, we provide the following example, which describes a typical class of deterministic graphs that will naturally appear in the expansion of $\cal G_{\bx}$.
-The reader can also use this example to help to understand the proofs of Lemma \ref{mGep} and Lemma \ref{gvalue_continuity} below.
+To help the reader understand the statement of Lemma \ref{mG-fe}, we provide the following example, which describes a typical class of deterministic graphs that will naturally appear in the expansion of $\cal G_{\bx}$.
+The reader can also use this example to assist with the understanding of the proofs of Lemmas \ref{mGep} and \ref{gvalue_continuity} below.